smasse/Spectro/README.md

 todo www.samsung.com/kies

-fixed no output for < v21
+fixed: no output for < v21

-buttons too dark
+[buttons too dark]

-done move device basic at top of text
+done: move device basic at top of text

-done add in about: icon is made using a screenshot of a recording by www.aguasonic.com of a very animated discussion (vocalisations) by a group of dolphins, probably Tursiops, with often some 5 individuals whistling at the same time.
+done: add in about: icon is made using a screenshot of a recording by www.aguasonic.com of a very animated discussion (vocalisations) by a group of dolphins, probably Tursiops, with often some 5 individuals whistling at the same time.

+#### 2018-4-17 ####

+[not starting correctly]